Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Profile Modeling

-\paragraph{Adaptive Agent Definition} In interactive personalized systems, the agent role itself becomes conditional on the user profile.
-The agent dynamically adjusts its persona, tone, or autonomy based on the user’s characteristics, goals, and trust level, enabling a two-way adaptive process.
-LD-Agent \citep{li2024hello} adopts a bidirectional user-agent modeling approach \citep{xu2022long}, utilizing a tunable persona extractor to manage long-term persona bank for both sides.
-PersonaAgent \citep{zhang2025personaagent} optimizes the user-specific system prompt through textual loss feedback between simulated and ground-truth responses, enabling test-time user-preference alignment.
-PersonaX \citep{shi2025personax} performs offline clustering and multi-persona profiling, combining with profile retrieval for online decision making.
-RPP \citep{mao2025reinforced} proposes an instance-wise prompt optimization framework, which includes both the user historical information and the task guidance for agent, aiming to generate personalized discrete prompts for better individual recommendation performance.
+\paragraph{User-adaptive Agent Definition} In interactive personalized systems, PLAs adapt themselves to better support the user during collaboration.
+Here, the agent role becomes conditional on the user profile, allowing the agent to adjust its persona, tone, level of autonomy, or interaction strategy according to the user's profile.
+This forms a two-way adaptive process in which user understanding informs role configuration, and the adapted role in turn affects subsequent interaction.
+Representative methods realize user-adaptive role definition through either joint persona modeling or profile-conditioned prompt adaptation.
+LD-Agent \citep{li2025hello} adopts a bidirectional user-agent modeling framework \citep{xu2022long} with a tunable persona extractor and a long-term persona bank for both users and agents.
+PersonaAgent \citep{zhang2025personaagent}, PersonaX \citep{shi2025personax}, and RPP \citep{mao2025reinforced} instead adapt the agent role through user-conditioned prompts or profiles: PersonaAgent optimizes user-specific system prompts via textual loss feedback, PersonaX combines offline multi-persona profiling with online profile retrieval, and RPP generates personalized discrete prompts from historical user information and task guidance.